How do magnetic bearings work in a centrifugal compressor?

 - Reduced noise and vibration: because of the absence of physical contact, noise and vibrational levels are minimized.

-- Light weight: magnetic bearings allow for faster installations due to their light weight
+- Light weight: magnetic bearings are lightweight, allowing for faster and easier installations.

-In fact, as part of their research, the U.S. Department of the Navy identified an average of 49% in power savings and 6.4 years average return on investment, unveiling how magnetic bearings can become a wise investment.
+In fact, as part of their research, the U.S. Department of the Navy identified an average of 49% power savings and a 6.4-year return on investment, highlighting the economic and energy benefits of magnetic bearings.
+This unveiling how magnetic bearings can become a wise investment.

 centrifugal_compressor